thuang2000/seattle-travel-journal/README.md

 Analyze my CSS component styles.
 Help me refactor this code to use native CSS Nesting, making sure parent-child relationships are clean and pseudo-elements/pseudo-classes are set up using the `&` operator.

+### Week 06: Component-Level Container Queries

+Week 06 adds component-level responsive behavior to the reusable travel cards.

+It includes:

+- Named CSS container contexts
+- `container-type: inline-size`
+- CSS Container Queries
+- Horizontal cards in wide containers
+- Vertical cards in narrow containers
+- The same reusable card component in the main grid and sidebar
+- Container query width units (`cqw`)
+- Existing Cascade Layers
+- Existing native CSS Nesting
+- Existing design-system variables
+- Page-level media queries kept separate from component-level queries

+### Week 06 Container Query Prompt

+I have a reusable card element called `.card` containing an image and some text.
+I want to convert this card's styling to use CSS Container Queries instead of Media Queries.
+If its parent element is wider than 450px, the card should display horizontally.
+If its parent is narrower, it should stack vertically.
+Can you write the HTML structure and the nested CSS using `@container`?

+### Week 06 Container Layout Refactoring Prompt

+In my project, I have cards in my main asymmetric grid and cards in my sidebar aside.
+They currently look messy because the sidebar cards are being squished.
+Can you help me set `container-type: inline-size` on the parent elements of these card slots and show me how to refactor the cards to self-adjust perfectly?